Skip to main content

 Competition with better value or offer

-Your app should be a great app and fit the market demand.
-It should deliver real value, have a unique selling proposition. and be useful for users, not just connecting to some kind of API and being easy to copy.
+Your app should fit the market demand.
+It should deliver real value, have a unique selling proposition, and be useful for users.
+Don’t just rely on a fancy API or create something that’s easy for others to copy.
+Make sure your app stands out and meets market demand in a meaningful way.

 Unhappy paying users